 7 Habits of Perpetually Broke People

-There are habits that the perpetually broke people share.
 The way you handle your money on a daily basis is a big factor in how successful you are in building wealth.
 If you are careful and budget, you can build real wealth.
-On the other hand, if you continue in your bad money habits, you may end up broke and unable to reach your financial goals.
+On the other hand, if you practice bad money habits, you may end up broke and unable to reach your financial goals.
 Here are seven habits of perpetually broke people.
-If you can break them, you could find yourself with more financial freedom!

 Never Follows a Budget